 Peri ods Content Personal Study Objectives Week 1 4 per.
-Introduction to the course Simulator for twin- engine electrical generation system.
+Introduction to the course Simulator for twinengine electrical generation system.
 Course Outline Safety concepts Introduction to diagrams reading Introduction to the simulator for twin-engine electrical generation system (operator mode) #3.5, #3.6 , #3.8 (025T) Week 2 Simulator for twin- engine electrical generation system.
-Troubleshooting methods review Identifying system components Using the DC electrical system simulator for twin-engine piston aircraft Measuring nominal values of the voltages for components in normal operation (marking the measured values on the diagram and in the troubleshooting log) Analysing obtained values Adjustment of voltage regulators on simulator - separate operation Laboratory Preparation : Define the nominal theoretical values of voltages (battery, external power, and alternator) in the circuits.
+Troubleshooting methods review Identifying system components Using the DC electrical system simulator for twin-engine piston aircraft Measuring nominal values of the voltages for components in normal operation (marking the measured values on the diagram and in the troubleshooting log) Analysing obtained values Adjustment of voltage regulators on simulator - separate operation Laboratory Preparation: Define the nominal theoretical values of voltages (battery, external power, and alternator) in the circuits.
 Weeks 3 to 5 6 per.
-Troubleshooting a DC generation system of a twin- engine piston aircraft Using the DC electrical system simulator of a twin-engine piston aircraft Adjustment of voltage regulators on simulator - parallel operation Detecting abnormal operation and identifying defective components by measuring voltage and comparing them with the nominal values (regulators separate and parallel operation) #3.9 (025T) Weeks 6 and 7 4 per. failures a circuit of a B. Inspecting Insp Che Che A. Test : Individual exam on troubleshooting using the simulator.
-2 periods per student.
-The power failures are open circuit and short-circuit types.
-Each student shall have a failure on the generation circuit of a piston twin-engine and a failure in the distribution system (regulators parallel operation).
-B. Inspecting semi-conductors: Individually 2 periods.
-Inspecting transistor types TO-3, TO-220 and TO-92 with the multimeter Checking the family of 1N4000 diodes Checking a diode bridge Checking diodes of a DC output alternator Week 8 2 per.
-Static inspection of an alternator.
-Static inspection of the alternator parts according to the manufacturer's standards.
-Laboratory Report : Report measurements taken.
+Troubleshooting a DC generation system of a twinengine piston aircraft Using the DC electrical system simulator of a twin-engine piston aircraft Adjustment of voltage regulators on simulator - parallel operation Detecting abnormal operation and identifying defective components by measuring voltage and comparing them with the nominal values (regulators separate and parallel operation) #3.9 (025T) Weeks 6 and 7 4 per. failures a circuit of B. Inspecting Inspecting Che Che dividual exam on troubleshooting using the simulator re open circuit and short-circuit types.
+Each student a piston twin-engine and a failure in the distribution significant seemi-conductors: Individually 2 periods.
+Decting transistor types TO-3, TO-220 and TO-92 with seeking the family of 1N4000 diodes ecking a diode bridge ecking diodes of a DC output alternator shall have a failure on the generation system (regulators parallel operation). #3.5, #3.6, #3.8 and #3.9 (025T) #2.5 (025T) Week 8 2 per.
+Static inspection of an alternator. · Laboratory Report : Report measurements taken.
 Comment on the results. #3.5, #3.6 and #3.8 (025T) Week 9 2 per.
 Introduction to measuring AC voltage Demonstration by the teacher of a sine and the phase shift between two sines.
-RMS Voltage measurement (AC 1phase 60Hz) with a digital voltmeter. (on LabVolt) AC three-phase : Measurement of the voltage between lines, the phase voltage with a digital voltmeter on Labvolt and a transformer Questionnaire on AC following the demonstration #1.1, #1.5, #2.1 (0263) Week 10 2 per.
+RMS Voltage measurement (AC 1phase 60Hz) with a digital voltmeter. (on LabVolt) AC three-phase: Measurement of the voltage between lines, the phase voltage with a digital voltmeter on Labvolt and a transformer Questionnaire on AC following the demonstration #1.1, #1.5, #2.1 (0263) Week 10 2 per.
 King Air AC distribution and inverters inspection Inspection of the inverters on an aircraft, King Air, Learjet Questionnaire on inspection procedures.
 Lab report on troubleshooting #3.4, #3.5, #3.6 (0263)